 We hope you enjoy our offering and may it be of benefit.

 Polly Banerjee Gallagher

-Polly Banerjee Gallagher has been a part of the WCS community since 1998 as a Housemate and Basic Attender, Team Leader, and Psychotherapist.
-Besides her clinical roles, Polly is also the Assistant Director of Admissions.
-Polly is a Team Supervisor and will soon be stepping into the role of Executive Director at Windhorse Community Services.
+Polly Banerjee Gallagher Polly is the Executive Director at Windhorse Community Services.
+She has been a part of the WCS community since 1998 as a Housemate and Basic Attender, Team Leader, and Psychotherapist.
+Besides her clinical roles, Polly was also the Assistant Director of Admissions.

 She holds an undergraduate degree in Psychology and a MA in Counseling from the University of Colorado.
 Polly comes from a multicultural background as she was born in Burma and has lived in India.